TJourde/excel2web2py/README.md

 If the page is not launched automatically, launch a web browser and type in the address bar the address under this line.
 You are now located at __127.0.0.1:8000/TEMPLATE/default/index.html__

-To relaunch your server, you will need to launch it from web2py.exe(Windows) or web2py.py(Unix) On Unix, run these commands :
+To relaunch your server without import files, you will need to launch it from web2py.exe(Windows) or web2py.py(Unix)
+On Unix, run these commands :
 > cd path/to/web2py && python web2py.py

 On Windows, simply execute it.

 __Bugs :__